Few legal wins so far as Trump team hunts for proof of fraud

 Untold voters, however, are accepting Trump’s claim about a rigged election and are donating to his legal fund.

 A law firm involved in the election suits, Ohio-based Porter Wright Morris & Arthur, appeared to take down its Twitter feed Tuesday after it was inundated with attacks.
-The firm did not return messages seeking comment.
+The firm declined to address questions from The Associated Press about the feed in a statement issued Wednesday that said it had a long history of election work.

 A second firm, Jones Day, said it was representing not the Trump campaign but the Pennsylvania GOP, in litigation before the U.S. Supreme Court over the three-day extension to accept mail-in ballots.